CharlesHolbrow/vive-osc-sender/README.md

 ##  How do I compile it?
 1. Make sure that you point your includes and library bin folder to where you have openvr installed on your machine.
 2. Make sure you've got the openvr_api.dll in the same folder as the built example

+To start using, clone the repo and recurse the submodules:

+$ git clone --recurse-submodules <URL>

 ##  How do I use it?
 1. Start up Steam VR